JAHAZIE1/Battleship/README.md

 ## Objectives:

-- Provide more experience with collections (tuples, sets, ...)
+- Provided more experience with collections (tuples, sets, ...)
-- Provide experience of writing tests and TDD-style development
+- Provided experience of writing tests and TDD-style development
-- Provide experience of working with output and graphics
+- Provided experience of working with output and graphics

 ## Local Installation